-A supervisor who while on vacation is incapacitated for one (1) or more days due to personal illness or injury may charge such days to accrued sick leave.
-In such event, the supervisor promptly shall notify his department, and upon return to duty shall substantiate the need for, and use of, sick leave.
+An employee who while on vacation is incapacitated for one (1) or more days due to personal illness or injury may charge such days to accrued sick leave.
+In such event, the employee promptly shall notify their department, and upon return to duty shall substantiate the need for, and use of, sick leave.